 UVSC Excom Meeting

-Tuesday July 17, from 6:30 pm until 8 pm, at the Howe Library, in Hanover, NH..
-All are welcome to attend!
+Our next meeting will be on Tuesday October 20 at 6:30 pm at the Howe Library in Hanover, NH.
+All are very welcome to attend!

 2016 was the 100th anniversary of the establishment of the National Park Service!
 Along with the national Sierra Club and many Chapters and Groups we have actively participated in Events sponsored by the Park Service in our area.
 The Boots to Boats initiative continues in 2018, as does the cooperation between our Group and the Park Service.